|site search by freefind||advanced|

 We read each year to our classes, as an introduction to the man AND an introduction to the adorable Abe Lincoln's Hat activity that any K-2 teacher who surfs the teaching blogosphere has probably seen 50 times already.
 If you haven't, check it out!
 In short, the book spends a few pages talking about how Lincoln used to store important papers inside his hat.
 The activity then has kids make an Abraham Lincoln face, and then write about what they would keep in their hat if they had one like his.

-The whole book, however, is worthy of a read.
-It's a good, kid-friendly introduction to the life of Abraham Lincoln.
-It's not our favorite to read aloud, but it is the only "reader" we could find on Abraham Lincoln, so it's great for that purpose (and as an intro to the hat activity, above).
+We are focusing on the hat portion, but the whole book, however, is worthy of a read.
+It's a good, kid-friendly read aloud about the life of Abraham Lincoln, and the reading level is just right for kids in second and third grade to read this book on their own as well.
+And it is the only "reader" we could find on Abraham Lincoln, so it's great for that purpose (and as an intro to the hat activity, above).
 Overall, the biographies in this series are pretty good.
 We put them out after teaching/doing a read aloud on the person being spotlighted.
 It builds early readers confidence to see us read about a famous person, then to be able to pick up a different book and be able to read about them as well.
 They feel like such "big kids"!

 "A far cry from the reverent tone of most children's books on Lincoln, this short, anecdotal biography actually humanizes him...The humor, lively lines, and soft, shaded colors of Cook's illustrations add to the book's appeal."
 (Booklist)

 Below are sample pages from inside this book: